wsaqaf/mecodify-docker/README.md

 So far, this repo has been demonstrated to work on Mac OSx but not on Windows.
 If you wish to provide feedback on how to adjust it to work on a Windows machine, please [contact us](mailto:admin@mecodify.org).

-### Requirements
+### Installation

+Follow the below steps to install Mecodify using the Docker method.
+You can also follow this video tutorial [here](https://youtu.be/95RQx9Jokwk).

 ##### 1) Get your Twitter API 2.0 BEARER token

 To use Mecodify, you must have already generated a bearer token that can be used to access Twitter API 2.0 endpoints.
 This can either be for a free limited sandbox app or for an app that has received approval with a premium license, for example through the Academic track.
-See instructions [here]().

 The most important information you will need is the bearer token, which you should protect and keep private since it is like a password that should never be shared.